lbelzile/math80667a/docs/01-introduction.md

 - Define the following terms in your own word: experimental unit, factor, effect size
 - What is the main benefit of experimental studies over observational studies?
 - List the four pillars of experimental design and briefly describe them.
-- @Box:1978 write in page 103:

-> Block what you can and randomize what you cannot.

-Explain the benefit of blocking for confounding variables (when possible) over randomization.

 :::